 The Final Weekend of festivities takes on a magical new atmosphere with a visit from Santa and two of his live reindeer!
 Guests will also have the chance to see the lights at night, while warming themselves by the bonfire and sipping seasonal adult beverages until 8 p.m.

 Reservations are not required for Mead Brook Hall Holiday events.
 Tickets can be purchased the day of your visit in the Holiday Shop at Meadow Brook Hall and are valid for the entire day, but re-entry is not allowed.
 Visit Meadow Brook’s website for prices and special rates.
 Advanced tickets are not available.

 For more information about these Holiday events or special group tours, call Meadow Brook Hall at 248-364-6200.

 The History of Meadow Brook Hall

-This 110-room Tudor-revival style mansion was constructed between 1926 and 1929 and was once the home of Matilda Dodge Wilson, widow of auto pioneer John Dodge and co-founder of Dodge Brothers Motor Car Company, and her second husband, Alfred Wilson.
-Matilda loved spending her time filling Meadow Brook Hall with lavish furniture, paintings, and art from several centuries and around the world.
-These collections are still present in the home today and reflect the lavish lifestyles of the era of the American Industrialists of the early 20th century.
-Fun fact: The Tommy Dorsey Band and singer Frank Sinatra performed in the house at Matilda’s 25th birthday party.
-In 1957, the Wilson’s donated their entire estate and an additional $2 million to found what would become Oakland University.
-Guests can now take a step back into history as they tour this National Historic Landmark.
+This 110-room Tudor style mansion was constructed from 1926 to 1929 and was once the home of Matilda Dodge Wilson.
+She loved spending her time filling Meadow Brook Hall with lavish furniture, paintings, and art from around the world spanning several centuries.
+Her collections are still kept in the home today and reflect the elaborate lifestyles of the American Industrialists of the early 20th century.